 - Vegetable gum

-If you have a wheat allergy, you might also be allergic to barley, oats and rye — but the chance is slim.
-If you're not allergic to grains other than wheat, a wheat-free diet is less restrictive than a gluten-free diet.
+If you have wheat allergy, it's possible you might also be allergic to barley, oats and rye.
+Unless you're allergic to grains other than wheat, though, the recommended wheat-free diet is less restrictive than a gluten-free diet.

 Wheat-dependent, exercise-induced anaphylaxis

-Certain factors may put you at greater risk of developing a wheat allergy:
+Certain factors may put you at greater risk of developing wheat allergy:

 - Family history.
 You're at increased risk of allergy to wheat or other foods if your parents have food allergies or other allergies, such as hay fever.

 - Age.
 Wheat allergy is most common in babies and toddlers, who have immature immune and digestive systems.
-Most children outgrow wheat allergy, but adults can develop it, often as a cross-sensitivity to grass pollen.
+Most children outgrow wheat allergy by 16, but adults can develop it, often as a cross-sensitivity to grass pollen.